SimonPrammer/langchainjs-assistant/README.md

 This is a minimal viable example of a Chatbot based on the new Assistant's API of OpenAI utilizing LangchainJS abstractions.

+The prompt of the Chatbot is to only answer questions about the content of a given document.
+I uploaded the LangchainJS Documentation for [OpenAI Assistant](https://js.langchain.com/docs/modules/agents/agent_types/openai_assistant) to the Knowledge Base.
+This is far from perfect but it works well to illustrate the concept of using OpenAI's native RAG.

 The JavaScript framework of choice is SvelteKit, however the code should be easily transferable to other frameworks (most is just simple JavaScript / Node.js code ).

 The Template is held purposefully simple in its implementation while still beeing fully functional.